Against Overgendering Harassment

 Because it ensures that nobody has more than half the picture.

 I mean, statistically, some of them have to be.
 According to the German study, 6% of women admit to being harassers.
-Know more than ten women?
+Know more than a dozen women?
 One of them’s probably a harasser.
 Don’t know which one it is?
-Then maybe you can feel a little sympathy for the men who don’t know which of their same-gender friends is a harasser either.
+Congratulations, now you can understand why some men don’t know which of their same-gender friends is a harasser either.

 There’s a truism that rich people can’t understand what it’s like to be poor.
 Why don’t you just get a minimum wage job, earn $7/hour = $60/day = $18000/year, save half of it, after few years you’ve got enough to go to a cheap college and get your ticket to the middle class?
 It’s possible to figure out what’s wrong with this from a third-person perspective, but it’s much easier to get the first-person perspective and be like “Oh, I guess that’s what it’s like”.